loculus-project/loculus/website/tests/config/README.md

 Config files are written to this directory by the deploy script.
-(Do not remove the directory.)